 They are made for situations where your audio systems will be exposed to the elements such as rain, water splashes, and even sun rays.

 Marine subwoofers are waterproof.
 They are covered with a waterproof rubber mounting gasket, and the metallic parts are made of stainless or are gold-plated to prevent corrosion.
-This makes them ideal for outdoor boats and outdoor use.
+This makes them ideal for boats and outdoor use.

 Another thing you should know about these subwoofers is, not only are they waterproof, but they are also more powerful than generic subwoofers.
 That’s mainly because they are usually not designed to be used with a subwoofer enclosure.
 So they need to be more powerful to be able to play low frequencies effectively.

 Here is a video of a marine subwoofer getting tested in a swimming pool.
 And honestly, I was very thrilled seeing this.

 Although marine subs are mostly designed for boats, there are many different options made for vehicles.
 For example, Rockford Fosgate and JL Audio make unique marine subwoofers to be used in cars.
 This means you wouldn’t have to worry about a car detailer splashing water on your subs ever again.